open-pioneer/trails-openlayers-base-packages/src/packages/core/README.md

 ## Logger

 The 'Logger' class provides a logger for standardized application wide logging.
 The log level is configured globally in the vite.config.js.

 To create a logger instance, call the `createLogger` method.
 It takes a prefix (string) to prepend to each message.
+Use `:` as a separator to encode hierarchical names (e.g. `"some-package:SomeClass"`).

 The logger provides log methods for the following log levels with the following order: DEBUG < INFO < WARN < ERROR.

-For example:
+For example (as class attribute):

 ```ts
 import { createLogger, Logger } from "@open-pioneer/core";